 - Pour the condensed milk and water into a large saucepan and mix well.
 Split the vanilla pod lengthways, scrape out the seeds with a knife and add them to the saucepan.
 Bring to the boil, stirring occasionally, then remove from the heat.

 - Drain the gelatine, squeezing out all the excess water, and stir into the hot milk.

 - Pour the mixture into a bowl, set aside to cool, then refrigerate for about 45 minutes until it starts to thicken.

 - Gently fold in the whipped cream, then pour into the Dariole moulds or pudding basins.

 - Chill for 1 hour.

-- Meanwhile, prepare the saffron syrup.
-Place the sugar, water and saffron in a saucepan and bring to the boil, reduce slightly, then remove from the heat to cool.
+- Place the sugar, water and saffron in a saucepan and bring to a boil, reduce slightly, then remove from the heat to cool.

 - Add the lemon juice.

-- Dip the moulds in hot water, turn out onto plates, and pour over the syrup.
+- Dip the moulds in hot water, turn them out onto plates, and pour over the syrup.

 Add ingredients from Vickery TV straight to your favourite online supermarket